Skip to main content

 Yes, switch sites

-Admire the Red Centre from a perspective like no other; from the ridges of the majestic West MacDonnell Ranges on the Larapinta Trail.
+View the Red Centre's spectacular landscape from a unique perspective while walking the majestic West MacDonnell Ranges on the Larapinta Trail.

-Watching the desert emerge from beneath a blanket of darkness as the rising sun creeps above the horizon, bathing the landscape in a soft golden light, is one of the outback’s most memorable experiences.
-It’s even more unforgettable when viewed from the summit of one the Northern Territory’s highest peaks, Mt Sonder.
+Watching the desert emerge from beneath a blanket of darkness as the rising sun creeps above the horizon, bathing the landscape in a soft golden light, is one of the Red Centre's most memorable experiences.
+It’s even more unforgettable when viewed from the summit of one of the Northern Territory’s highest peaks, Mt Sonder.

-The trail starts at the historic Telegraph Station on the outskirts of Alice Springs.
+The trailhead begins on the outskirts of Alice Springs at the historic Telegraph Station.
 Established in 1871 to relay messages between Darwin and Adelaide, the station marked the beginning of European settlement in the area.

 Other wonderful spots along the trial include Standley Chasm, Ormiston Gorge, Serpentine Gorge and Birthday Waterhole.
-Walking into these magical and often sacred places provides a whole new perspective that you just don’t get if you drive there.
+Walking into these magical and often sacred places provides a whole new perspective that comes from walking slowly through the landscape.

-Split up into 12 sections with bush camps at the end of each one, it takes at least 12 days to do the Larapinta end to end, and you need to be self-sufficient, carrying all your own food and camping gear.
-Water is usually available from rainwater tanks at most of the campsites.
+The Larapinta Trail is divided into 12 sections with bush camps at the end of each one.
+You can do small sections as day walks or take on the entire Larapinta Trail over approximately 12 days.
+You'll need to be self-sufficient, carrying all your own food and camping gear.
+Water is usually available from rainwater tanks at many trail-side campsites.

 You don’t have to do the whole trail to see the highlights though – most are accessible on day walks that leave from picnic and camping areas in the West MacDonnell National Park, which can all be accessed along the Red Centre Way, a scenic driving route that will eventually lead you Kings Canyon and beyond to Uluru.

-You can also walk the trail with adventure travel companies such as World Expeditions, who run 6-day walking holidays that take in all the must-see sights on the trail with overnight stays in three luxury safari camps, complete with hot showers and camp cooks who whip up tasty meals while you relax.
+You can also walk the trail with adventure travel companies on fully guided walking holiday.
+The advantage of a guided hike on the Larapinta Trail ensures you'll see all the must-see sights on the trail with overnight stays in three luxury safari camps, complete with hot showers and camp cooks who whip up tasty meals while you relax.
 With no need to haul a heavy pack, it’s the best way to absorb the jaw-dropping scenery.

 Keep exploring